paul-leonard/data-visualization/README.md

 **Version**: 0.9.0

 ## Overview
 Jupyter notebook containing data analysis and visualization of two different intersting datasets.
-The first is about MYSTERY and the second is about Kickstarter campaigns.
+The first is about the Titanic and the second is about Kickstarter campaigns.

 ## Architecture
 This Jupyter notebook running Python code produces data visualizations to allow an analysis of two different data sets.
 Technologies and libraries used include pandas, numpy, matplotlib, and seaborn.